Get in Touch

 • Identifying package uploaders

-• Using the equivs package
+• Utilizing the equivs package

-• Porting packages to a stable system
+• Porting packages to stable systems

-• Configuring an APT proxy server
+• Configuring APT proxy servers

-• Managing a small public package archive
+• Managing small public package archives

 • Recording and copying system configurations